causztic/nextjs-blog/posts/react-input-with-gboard-emoji-bug.md

 }
 ```

+After additional testing and going through the InputEvent specs in [W3C](https://www.w3.org/TR/input-events-1/) and [MDN](https://developer.mozilla.org/en-US/docs/Web/API/InputEvent/inputType), I concluded that the fix is acceptable (barring some edge cases, maybe?):

+- With autocompletion enabled, it uses the event `insertCompositionText`
+- Normal typing uses the event `insertText`
+- Pasting in the input uses the event `insertFromPaste`
+- Deletion uses events with the `delete` prefix

 ## Using inputmode for a better fix

 After fixing this bug with the snippet above, I discovered the existence of the global attribute [inputmode](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inputmode) (thanks Eileen!).
-It provides a hint to browsers for devices with onscreen keyboards to decide which keyboard to display, and it looks to be fully supported by major mobile browsers.
-While there is no support for several browsers on desktop, it fallbacks to the normal on-screen keyboard, which is the status quo for desktop but a UX improvement on mobile.
+It provides a hint to browsers for devices with onscreen keyboards to decide which keyboard to display, and it is fully supported by major mobile browsers.
+While there is no support for several browsers on desktop, it fallbacks to the normal on-screen keyboard for those platforms and that is okay for us.

 I updated `render` while also removing the previous `handleChange` catch: